PrestaShop/docs/themes/distribution/index.rst

 *************************************

 Now that you created an amazing theme, you probably want to release it.
-The following documentation will walkthrough creating a zip and passing addons validation.
+The following documentation will walk you through creating a zip and passing Addons validation.

 But first, you need to test your theme!